Shravan-KK/5.6-Secrets-Project/README.md

 # 5.6 Secrets Project

-Small Express + EJS app that fetches a random "secret" from an external API and displays it on the homepage.
+Small Express and EJS app using axios to fetch a random "secret" from an external API and display it on the homepage.

 ## Prerequisites
 - Node.js (v14+ recommended)